benjymous/annotations/sandman/sandman.01.md

 Another _possible_ Elvis Costello influence is the title to Sandman #1 - there IS an Elvis Costello song entitled "[Sleep of the just](https://www.youtube.com/watch?v=nvhdHxY0Y4A)", though nothing in the lyrics correlates with the story.

+### Introduction

+> [audible] The Audible version adds an introduction here, explaining the nature of The Endless, and a voiceover from John Hathaway expanding on what is said on p13.

 ### Page 1

 > [marginThumb] ![page 01](thumbnails/sandman.01/page01.jpg)